create3000/x3d-image/README.md

 Modify the current view so that all objects fit in view volume.

+## -b

+Set background to transparent.
+Use PNG as output image format.

 ### -e *[**CANNON**, HELIPAD, FOOTPRINT]*

 Add an EnvironmentLight node to scene, default is "CANNON".
 Useful when rendering glTF files with PhysicalMaterial nodes.